ashantib102/Boostrappersonalwebsite/README.md

-Here is the first version of my personal website that I made using a boostrap template.
+Here is the first version of my personal website that I created using a boostrap template to showcase some of my skills and projects.
+I eventually decided to create another one from stratch for greater customization.
+This project helped me to better understand more complex CSS code set ups and how to implement features such as color gradients.